ISISComputingGroup/ibex_bluesky_core/doc/devices/dae.md

-Spectra can be rebinned based on time of flight bounds, or wavelength bounds, for both detector and monitor normalizers.
+Spectra can be summed between two bounds based on time of flight bounds, or wavelength bounds, for both detector and monitor normalizers.

-Both Scalar Normalizers (PeriodGoodFramesNormalizer, GoodFramesNormalizer) and MonitorNormalizers provide the following:
+Both Scalar Normalizers (PeriodGoodFramesNormalizer, GoodFramesNormalizer) and MonitorNormalizers accept the following arguments:
-- `detector_summer`: sums counts using pre-existing bins, or rebins using time of flight bounds, or wavelength bounds.
+- `detector_summer`: sums counts using pre-existing bounds, or sums using time of flight bounds, or wavelength bounds.
-- `monitor_summer` (MonitorNormalizer only): sums counts using sums counts using pre-existing bins, or rebins using time of flight bounds, or wavelength bounds.
+- `monitor_summer` (MonitorNormalizer only): sums counts using pre-existing bounds, or sums using time of flight bounds, or wavelength bounds.

-For both options, the default, if none is specified, is to use pre-existing bins.
+For both options, the default, if none is specified, is to use pre-existing bounds.